-The best plants to use in this system are fast growing lettuces or herbs.
-Herbs such as rosemary that don’t require a lot of water such are the best choices, while thirsty plants such as tomatoes would not do well.
+The best plants to use in this system are fast-growing lettuces or herbs.
+Herbs such as rosemary that don’t require a lot of water are the best choices, while thirsty plants such as tomatoes would not do well.

-The way a Wick System works is similar to the Lettuce Raft Method because the roots are always in contact with water.
-The difference is that a Wick System uses two or more wicks to deliver water from the reservoir to the roots via capillary action; while in a lettuce raft the roots are submerged in the reservoir itself.
+A Wick System works in a similar way to the Lettuce Raft Method because the roots are always in contact with water.
+The difference is that a Wick System uses two or more wicks to deliver water from the reservoir to the roots via capillary action, while in a lettuce raft, the roots are submerged in the reservoir itself.